Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Aug.
 18 Bergen Stavanger, Norway Aug.
 19 Independent

 Sept.
 1 Stavanger Gothenburg Sept.
-7 Independent Notional departure date
+7 Independent Notional departure date.

-Further voyages, Page 6
+Further movements, Page 6

 Misc.
 Convoy Voyages - 1940/1944:

 As will be seen when going to Page 1 of the archive documents, Idefjord was on her way from New York to Norway in March/Apr.-1940, but was diverted to Clyde (Norway was invaded on Apr.
 9).
+Via Kirkwall, where she remained for over a month, she arrived Greenock on May 12.

-That summer, she's listed as bound for Montreal in Convoy OB 182, which originated in Liverpool on July 11-1940 and dispersed on the 14th, Idefjord arriving Montreal on July 24, proceeding to Quebec the next day (she had joined from Clyde).
-She headed back to the U.K. at the end of that month in the Halifax-U.K. Convoy HX 62, joining with the Sydney, C.B. portion, bound for Glasgow with general cargo, station 54.
-She subsequently joined Convoy OB 203, originating in Liverpool on Aug.
-24 (dispersed on the 28th) again with destination Montreal, where she arrived Sept.
+That summer, she's listed as bound for Montreal in Convoy OB 182, which originated in Liverpool on July 11 and dispersed on the 14th, Idefjord arriving Montreal on July 24, proceeding to Quebec the next day (she had joined from Clyde).
+Brant County, Ila, Mexico, Nova and Stigstad are also named in this convoy.
+Idefjord headed back to the U.K. at the end of that month in the Halifax-U.K. Convoy HX 62, joining with the Sydney, C.B. portion, bound for Glasgow with general cargo, station 54.
+Together with Heina, Nea, Ringstad, Sama, Thalatta and Thorshavn, she subsequently joined Convoy OB 203, originating in Liverpool on Aug.
+24, dispersed on the 28th, Idefjord arriving Montreal Sept.
 7 (having started out from Clyde Aug.
-25), heading back to the U.K. towards the end of Sept.-1940 in Convoy HX 76, again joining from Sydney, C.B.
-The following month, she shows up in Convoy OB 231, which originated in Liverpool on Oct.
-19. Idefjord agan joined from Clyde and arrived Montreal Oct.
+25).
+Later that month, we find her in Convoy HX 76, again joining from Sydney, C.B., and the following month, she shows up in Convoy OB 231, which originated in Liverpool on Oct.
+19 and also included Norefjord, Rena and Skaraas.
+Idefjord again joined from Clyde and arrived Montreal Oct.
 31, the convoy having been dispersed on the 23rd.
-She returned in Nov.-1940 with Convoy HX 86 (joined from Sydney, C.B.), later joining Convoy OB 259, which left Liverpool on Dec.
-14 (Idefjord left Clyde that day) and dispersed on the 17th.
-Her destination is given as St. John, N.B, where she arrived Dec.
-27 - the external website that I've linked to within the above Voyage Record has more information on the OB convoys.
-Again, see also Page 1.
+With a general cargo for Glasgow, she returned in Nov.-1940 in the Sydney.
+C.B. portion of Convoy HX 86, arriving her destination on Nov.
+27, later joining Convoy OB 259, along with Belinda, Dalfonn, Erviken (returned), Helgøy, Hørda, Leiesten, Taranger and Thorshavet.
+This convoy left Liverpool on Dec.
+14 (Idefjord sailed from Clyde that day) and dispersed on the 17th, Idefjord arriving St. John, N.B.
+Dec.
+27. Again, see Page 1.

 On Jan.
-13-1942, she's listed in Convoy HX 170 from Halifax.
-Idefjord returned to St. John again the following month with the westbound Convoy ON 67*, in which the Norwegian Eidanger, among others, was sunk.
+13-1942, she's listed in Convoy HX 170 from Halifax, then returned to St. John, N.B. again the following month with Convoy ON 67*, in which the Norwegian Eidanger, Finnanger and Sama (among others) were sunk - follow the links for details.
 This convoy originated in Liverpool on Febr.
-14 and arrived Halifax on March 1; Idefjord started out from Milford Haven and arrived St. John (via Belfast Lough) March 2.
-She headed back to the U.K. on March 15 in Convoy HX 180, returning with the westbound Convoy ON 85* (departure Liverpool Apr.
+14 and arrived Halifax on March 1; Idefjord started out from Milford Haven and arrived St. John (via Belfast Lough) March 2 - again, see Page 2.
+She headed back to the U.K. on March 15 in Convoy HX 180, returning with Convoy ON 85* (departure Liverpool Apr.
 10).
-Her destination is given as Halifax, and she arrived there on Apr.
+This time, she was bound for Halifax, where she arrived on Apr.
 22, having sailed from Milford Haven on Apr.
 9 - see also Page 3.
-In May, she's listed in Convoy HX 189, together with the Norwegian Troubadour, Kong Haakon VII, Olaf Bergh and Scebeli, and the following month she's listed as bound for Montreal in the westbound Convoy ON 103*, which sailed from Liverpool on June 12; Idefjord started out in Milford Haven on the 11th and arrived Montreal July 3 (via misc. other ports, again see Page 3 of the archive documents).
+In May, she can be found in Convoy HX 189, together with the Norwegian Troubadour, Kong Haakon VII, Olaf Bergh and Scebeli, and in June she's listed as bound for Montreal in Convoy ON 103*, which sailed from Liverpool on June 12 (Commodore was in Kong Haakon VII); Idefjord started out in Milford Haven on the 11th and arrived Montreal July 3 (via misc. other ports, again see Page 3 of the archive documents).

 I also have her in Convoy HX 199 from Halifax on July 19, and she later joined the westbound Convoy ON 121* in order to travel to Sydney, C.B., the convoy leaving Liverpool on Aug.
-12, dispersed on the 27th.
-Idefjord arrived Sydney, C.B, via Halifax, on Aug.
-27. According to A. Hague, she returned to the U.K. in the slow Convoy SC 101, joining from Sydney, C.B.
+12. Idefjord arrived Sydney, C.B, via Halifax, on Aug.
+27, then proceeded to Montreal (Page 3), later returning to Sydney, C.B., and according to A. Hague, she went back to the U.K. in the Sydney portion of the slow Convoy SC 101.
 She's also listed in the westbound Convoy ON 139*, which originated in Liverpool on Oct.
 16 and arrived New York on Nov.
 1; Idefjord sailed from Clyde on the 16th and arrived Halifax Oct.
 30. With a general cargo and mail, she was scheduled to return in Convoy HX 214 a few days later, but instead joined the next convoy, HX 215, which left New York City on Nov.
-11-1942 and arrived Liverpool on the 25th.
+11 and arrived Liverpool on the 25th.
 Idefjord joined this convoy from Halifax and stopped at Clyde on the 25th.
-She returned to Halifax the following month with the westbound Convoy ON 153, station 55 (Bello was sunk).
+She returned to Halifax the following month with Convoy ON 153, station 55, arriving Halifax on Dec.
+28 (Bello was sunk - follow link for details).

-* The ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-As will be seen, they all had several Norwegian ships.
-The HX series will also be updated and completed, but for now, please see ships in all HX convoys.
+The entire HX series will also be updated and completed, but for now, please see ships in all HX convoys.
 Escorts for them are named on this page.

 For more information on all the other Norwegian ships mentioned on this page, please see the alphabet index below, or go to the Master Ship Index.